-Mary O’Mara, President and Co-Founder
+Mary O’Mara, Director and Co-Founder

 Mary is the Executive Director of MarinLink.
 She brings over 10 years experience helping community-minded people realize their dreams in Marin.
 Mary is also Board Member of the Marin Economic Forum and member of Marin Forum.
 A graduate of San Francisco State University, she holds an MBA in Strategic Leadership from Dominican University of California.
 She is currently Core Adjunct Professor at National University.

-Richard Jensen, Treasurer
+Richard Jensen, Secretary